Developer-OI/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 In the Unity menu, select Edit > Project Settings to open the Player Settings window.

-In the Project Settings window, expand the Publishing Settings, scroll down to the Capabilities section and select the below-shown capability checkbox in addition to the existing capabilities.
+In the Project Settings window, expand the **Publishing Settings**, scroll down to the **Capabilities** section and select the below-shown capability checkbox in addition to the existing capabilities.

 - Internet Clint server
 - Private Network Client Server